-This rarely-seen-or-encountered, dense, spreading, most attractive evergreen shrub has long, slender, erect shoots, bearing oval, waxy, blue-green leaves and domed umbels of star-shaped, yellow flowers from midsummer to early autumn.
-Large bright yellow umbels in summer are the only clue that this plant is an astrantia relative!
-A perfect sea-side plant where it can thrive in the salty breeze!
+Glowing and shimmering in the sunny border, this graceful, aromatic, evergreen shrub has dense, spreading, most attractive long, slender, erect shoots, bearing oval, waxy, blue-green leaves and domed umbels of star-shaped, yellow flowers from midsummer to early autumn.
+Indeed, the large bright yellow umbels in summer are the only clue that this rare plant is an astrantia relative!
+Although astonishingly hardy, it makes a perfect sea-side plant where it can thrive in the salty breeze!

 Common name:Shrubby hare's ear